i502Club/OS_Square/readme.md

 ```

 The module installation will also place the Newtonsoft.Json v12.0.3 library into the proper
 directory which will match up with the v12 directory specified in the web config.
+(NOTE: If you
+prefer you can use the v2.5.5.1 tag to compile a version of this provider that uses the
+deprecated Square.Connect library and does not make web.config changes but it won't see
+future updates either.)

 ### Installing
-1. Install into DNN as a normal module.
+1. Backup your db and DNN site.
+Install into DNN as a normal module.
 The installation process will ensure that your
 DNN OpenStore installation is using at least v8.5.2 of the [NBrightTemplateSys](https://github.com/nbrightproject/NBrightTS).
 v8.5.2 is the first NBrightTemplateSys version to include encryption support for text
 inputs.
 It's required for encrypting your Square Application Id and Access Tokin(i502 typo).